 Halima was married but I had often warmed her bed when I was single and her rich husband was away on business trips.
 Usually, I just had to flash, once she saw my called ID– The Tailor– she would find a way to reach me when all was clear.

 I called and waited.
 Two days no reply from her.
 Three days, no word still.
-On the fourth day she called and picked quickly, giddy with gladness.
+On the fourth day she called and I picked quickly, giddy with gladness.
 I froze when I heard a man’s voice, ” Don’t ever call this number again or I will make your balls into testicle suya, your eyes and internal organs into assorted peppersoup.
 You have been warned.”
-I dropped the phone gently and tried to quell the shiver in my bones.
+I dropped the phone gently and held myself trying to quell the shiver in my bones.

 The girl serving drinks came with the next round of orders.
 She smiled at me and winked.
-I looks away but I could feel myself respond.
+I looked away but I could feel myself respond.
 Gbenga had seen it too.
 “Ah!
 Mr A, that one like you oh!
-How far I know say be now you don even forget the vows, e no easy!”
+How far?
+I know say by now you don even forget the vows, e no easy!”
 He exclaimed chucking into his glass.

-“Gb, mind yourself,” I replied, my eyes subtly following the girls figure as she strutted across the grounds.
+“Gb, mind yourself,” I replied, my eyes subtly following the girl’s figure as she strutted across the grounds.
 There were possibilities there, I thought to myself.
-If only I could get some one alone…
+If only I could get some time with her alone….

-My prayers were answered as Gbenga’s phone rang.
+My prayers were answered when Gbenga’s phone rang.
 An emergency in his office–he was needed right away– Taiwo had to follow him because he didn’t drive.
-After he left, the others began to leave as well, soon it was just I and free drinker at the table.
+After they left, the others began to leave as well, soon it was just I and a free drinker at the table.
 I left in search of the girl.

 After about the seventh round, I managed to find my way back into my car.
-It was almost midnight, I thought about spending the night with Pepe but mini- slum didn’t look too safe and home was just 15 minutes away.
-Basking in the euphoria of a successful evening, I pressed a little too hard on the accelerator, when noticed a motorbike crossing the street ahead, it was too late.
+It was almost midnight, I thought about spending the night with Pepe but the mini- slum she lived in didn’t look too safe and home was just 15 minutes away.
+Basking in the euphoria of a successful evening, I pressed a little too hard on the accelerator, when I noticed a motorbike crossing the street ahead, it was too late.